leoltl/blogcms-client/README.md

 Cms-client is a app built with Vue which renders the content stored in blogcms-api server.
 Users can view blog posts and leave comments.
 The client communicates with the server via REST API and JSON responses.
 Comments posted are sanitized to prevent XSS attacks.

-It is part of the system that makes up headless cms system.
+It is part of the headless cms system.

 View **CMS-admin** [here](https://github.com/leoltl/blogcms-admin)